Real Estate Errors and Omissions Insurance

 Errors and omissions insurance—E&O for short—is a type of malpractice insurance coverage for real estate professionals to help them avoid coming out of pocket for these costs.
 It pays claims that come about due to error, omission, or negligence related to an agent's duties.

 What Is E&O Insurance?
-The Details

 The insurance company defends the claim when an agent carries E&O insurance.
 It pays any settlement or judgment against the agent up to the limits of liability stated in the policy.
 The coverage protects real estate professionals against financial losses from lawsuits filed as a result of their work in the real estate profession.